 The early residents of North Dakota belonged to organized societies.
 These groups probably called themselves by names that identified their shared culture, but we don’t know today what those names were.
 Their cultural characteristics included language, spiritual beliefs, clothing styles, pottery styles, processes of governance, and many other traditions.

 The earliest groups were probably very small, perhaps a small group of related families.
 It is likely that once or twice a year the groups gathered for ceremonial purposes, trade, or a large hunt.
 Most societies moved around North Dakota or to other places and may have stayed in one place for only a short time.

 The People we know today as the Mandans moved into North Dakota around the year 1000 A.D.
-They moved north along the Missouri River to the mouth of the Heart River and the mouth of the Knife River where they were still living in the 19th century.
-It is likely that along their journey, they learned about corn and how to grow it.
+By 1100, they had settled in several villages along the Missouri, Heart, and Knife rivers.
+They were still living there in the 19th century.
+They gathered in villages and built permanent houses.
+They are known as sedentary (SED in tair ee) tribes.
+Along their journey, they learned about corn and how to grow it.

 Why is this important?
-Tribal organization was part of the development of human life on the northern Great Plains.
+Tribal organization was part of the development of societies on the northern Great Plains.
 Tribes provided extra protection and a stronger social organization for tribal members.
 Children of a tribe grew up knowing that they were part of a society that not only cared for them, but held a place for them as they became adults.
 In addition, each member of the tribe contributed to the needs of the entire community.